-If you are (conditionally) accepted to the programme you have applied for, you will receive a (conditional) acceptance letter listing the steps you still need to take in order to make your offer unconditional and to become fully registered as a UvA student.
+If you have been (conditionally) accepted to the programme you have applied for, you will receive a (conditional) acceptance letter listing the steps you still need to take in order to make your offer unconditional and to become fully registered as an UvA student.

 Please note: the information below only applies to applicants who have received a conditional or an unconditional offer to a Master's programme of the Graduate School of Humanities.

 After you have been conditionally accepted to the Master’s programme, you will receive a separate email with a link where you can accept, defer or decline your offer.
 Please make sure you respond within 2 weeks.
 Only once you have accepted our offer will you be able to apply for housing and visa (if applicable).
 Please note that EU nationals who submit their application after 1 March are not eligible to apply for housing.

 You will receive more instructions on how to complete your enrolment in due time.
 For now, please read the steps below.

 If you decide to decline our programme offer, make sure you also withdraw your enrolment application in Studielink to avoid receiving emails about completing your enrolment.

 Deferring a programme offer to the next academic year is only possible for applicants to one-year Master's programmes.
 If you choose to defer, you will need to apply in Studielink and MyInfo, and pay the application fee again.
 In MyInfo, you can upload your offer letter from the year before instead of the required documents.
 If you choose not to start the programme after your deferral, you will lose your offer to the programme.
 In this case, you will need to re-apply for the programme.
 Please note, you may receive a different admission decision.